mpv-player/mpv/DOCS/man/en/options.rst

     to write a screenshot.
 Too high compression might occupy enough CPU time to interrupt playback.
 The default is 7.

+--screenshot-png-filter=<0-5>
+    Set the filter applied prior to PNG compression.
+0 is none, 1 is "sub", 2 is "up", 3 is "average", 4 is "Paeth", and 5 is "mixed".
+This affects the level of compression that can be achieved.
+For most images, "mixed" achieves the best compression ratio, hence it is the default.

 --screenshot-template=<template>
     Specify the filename template used to save screenshots.
 The template specifies the filename without file extension, and can contain format